oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * 3.1.1.6 **MUST** implement the 'query features' command in accordance with the normative text provided in version 1.0 of the OpenC2 Language Specification.
 * 3.1.1.7  **MUST** implement the ‘response_requested’ command argument as a valid option for any command.
 * 3.1.1.8 **MUST** conform to at least one of the following confromance clauses in this specification:
-   * Conformnace Clause 2
+   * Conformance Clause 2
-   * Conformnace Clause 3
+   * Conformance Clause 3
    * Conformance Clause 4
    * Conformance Clause 5

 ### 3.1.2 Conformance Clause 2: IP Version 4 Connection Producer
-An OpenC2 Producer statisifes 'IP Version 4 Connection Producer' conformance if:
+An OpenC2 Producer satisfies 'IP Version 4 Connection Producer' conformance if:
 * 3.1.2.1 **MUST**  meet all of conformance criteria identified in Conformance Clause 1 of this specification.
 * 3.1.2.2 **MUST** implement the 'allow ipv4_connection' command in accordance with section 2.3.1 of this specification.
 * 3.1.2.3 **MUST** implement the 'deny ipv4_connection' command in accordance with section 2.3.2 of this specification.

 ### 3.1.3 Conformance Clause 3: IP Version 6 Connection Producer
-An OpenC2 Producer statisifes 'IP Version 6 Connection Producer' conformance if:
+An OpenC2 Producer satisfies 'IP Version 6 Connection Producer' conformance if:
 * 3.1.3.1 **MUST**  meet all of conformance criteria identified in Conformance Clause 1 of this specification.
 * 3.1.3.2 **MUST** implement the 'allow ipv6_connection' command in accordance with section 2.3.1 of this specification.
 * 3.1.3.3 **MUST** implement the 'deny ipv6_connection' command in accordance with section 2.3.2 of this specification.

 ### 3.1.4 Conformance Clause 4: IP Version 4 Net Producer
-An OpenC2 Producer statisifes 'IP Version 4 Net Producer' conformance if:
+An OpenC2 Producer satisfies 'IP Version 4 Net Producer' conformance if:
 * 3.1.4.1 **MUST**  meet all of conformance criteria identified in Conformance Clause 1 of this specification.
 * 3.1.4.2 **MUST** implement the 'allow ipv4_net' command in accordance with section 2.3.1 of this specification.
 * 3.1.4.3 **MUST** implement the 'deny ipv4_net' command in accordance with section 2.3.2 of this specification.

 ### 3.1.5 Conformance Clause 5: IP Version 6 Net Producer
-An OpenC2 Producer statisifes 'IP Version 6 Net Producer' conformance if:
+An OpenC2 Producer satisfies 'IP Version 6 Net Producer' conformance if:
 * 3.1.5.1 **MUST**  meet all of conformance criteria identified in Conformance Clause 1 of this specification.
 * 3.1.5.2 **MUST** implement the 'allow ipv6_net' command in accordance with section 2.3.1 of this specification.
 * 3.1.5.3 **MUST** implement the 'deny ipv6_net' command in accordance with section 2.3.2 of this specification.

 ### 3.1.6 Conformance Clause 6: Update File Producer
-An OpenC2 Producer statisifes 'Update File Producer' conformnace if:
+An OpenC2 Producer satisfies 'Update File Producer' conformance if:
 * 3.1.6.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
 * 3.1.6.2 **MUST** implement the 'update file' command in accordance with section 2.3.5.1 of this specification.

 ### 3.1.7 Conformance Clause 7: delete rule number Producer
-An OpenC2 Producer statisifes 'delete rule Producer' conformnace if:
+An OpenC2 Producer satisfies 'delete rule Producer' conformance if:
 * 3.1.7.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
 * 3.1.7.2 **MUST** implement the 'delete slpf:rule_number' in accordance with section 2.3.4.1 of this specification.

 ### 3.1.8 Conformance Clause 8: Running Producer
-An OpenC2 Producer statisifes 'Running Producer' conformnace if:
+An OpenC2 Producer satisfies 'Running Producer' conformance if:
 * 3.1.8.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
 * 3.1.8.2 **MUST** implement the 'running' command argument as a valid option for any command associated with the 'deny' or 'allow' actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.1.9 Conformance Clause 9: Direction Producer
-An OpenC2 Producer statisifes 'Direction Producer' conformnace if:
+An OpenC2 Producer satisfies 'Direction Producer' conformance if:
 * 3.1.9.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
 * 3.1.9.2 **MUST** implement the 'direction' command argument as a valid option for any command associated with the 'deny' or 'allow' actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.1.10 Conformance Clause 10: drop-process Producer
-An OpenC2 Producer statisifes 'drop-process Producer' conformnace if:
+An OpenC2 Producer satisfies 'drop-process Producer' conformance if:
 * 3.1.10.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
 * 3.1.10.2 **MUST** implement the 'drop_process' command argument as a valid option for any command associated with the 'deny' or 'allow' actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.1.11 Conformance Clause 11: Temporal Producer
-An OpenC2 Producer statisifes 'Temporal Producer' conformnace if:
+An OpenC2 Producer satisfies 'Temporal Producer' conformance if:
 * 3.1.11.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
 * 3.1.11.2 **MUST** implement the 'start_time' command argument as a valid option for any command other than 'query features'.
 * 3.1.11.3 **MUST** implemnet the 'stop_time' and 'duration' command arguments as a valid option for any command other than 'query features' or 'update file'.